descostesn/introduction-git-bioit-workshop/README.md

 ![url](pictures/rstudio/rstudio20.png)

-The modification that you did directly on gitlab should now be visible on your script section and in your history:
+The modification that you did directly on gitlab should now be visible in your script and in your history:

 ![url](pictures/rstudio/rstudio21.png)